cuteStarrr/SJTU_Courses/README.md

 # SJTU_Courses
-Store the projects and codes of courses in SJTU
+Store the projects and codes of courses in SJTU except normal assignments.